 Here are your next steps (when the initial celebrations are done).

-TThe first thing you need to do is apply for your full driving licence – even if you’ve passed your test, you’re still a learner by law until you trade in your certificate of competency for a licence.
+The first thing you need to do is apply for your full driving licence – even if you’ve passed your test, you’re still a learner by law until you trade in your certificate of competency for a licence.
 That means you still need to keep those L-plates up and have an accompanying driver for a tiny bit longer.
-Certificate of Competency is valid for 2 years.
-A Certificate of Competency is not a full licence and it does not entitle you to drive on a motorway or to carry a passengers.
-If you fail to apply for a full licence during this two year period, you will have to take your driving test again.
+Certificate of Competency is valid for two years.
+A Certificate of Competency is not a full licence, and it does not entitle you to drive on a motorway or to carry passengers.
+If you fail to apply for a full licence during this two-year period, you will have to retake your driving test.

-You can apply online if you have a verified MyGovID, or if you don't, you can book an appointment to go to any NDLS office with your certificate of competency, ID and supporting documents (see here to book, and for the list of what is and isn't accepted).
-Remember if you go to the office, they’ll take your photo on the spot, so be ready to take one you won't mind looking at for the next 10 years!
+You can apply online if you have a verified MyGovID, or if you don’t, you can book an appointment to go to any NDLS office with your certificate of competency, ID and supporting documents (see here to book and for the list of what is and isn’t accepted).
+Remember, if you go to the office, they’ll take your photo on the spot, so be ready to take one you won’t mind looking at for the next ten years!

 The new licence will come in the post soon after – and that’s when you can finally bin those L-plates.

 Remember that your licence is for specific vehicle categories.
 The B category license for standard cars allows you to drive vehicles (not motorbikes or tractors) of up to 3,500kg in mass, with a trailer of up to 750kg, and a max of 8 passenger seats.
 If you sat the test in an automatic vehicle, your licence will only qualify you to drive other automatics, but passing in a manual allows you to drive both.
 If you want to drive a different type of vehicle down the line or tow a larger trailer, you’ll need to check the back of your licence and the NDLS website to make sure you are licensed to drive it.
 Other categories of vehicle, including large vans, trucks, buses, and motorbikes, have their own tests.

 How long do N plates stay up?